The following post is from Joshua of Becoming Minimalist: 10 Reasons Minimalism May Be Right For You

 6. Are you frugal?

 While becoming minimalist doesn’t mean that you have to spend less money, it certainly provides the opportunity.
-And because you are buying less things, you also have the option to make higher-quality purchases that last longer.
+And because you are buying fewer things, you also have the option to make higher-quality purchases that last longer.

 7. Do you enjoy financially supporting other causes?